maxmilton/MaxMilton.com-Old-v3/content/blog/what-are-quick-tips.md

 title = "What Are Quick Tips?"
 +++

 Quick tips are an ongoing series of short posts where I'll teach you something I've found useful.
 From time to time I'll post an insight I found to be thought provoking.
-Here's a simple example:
+Here's a simple example<!--more-->:

 ## How Many Characters in a String?